garronej/ts-ci/README.md

 Reasons why you might want to use TS_CI over TSDX

 - TSDX doesn't help you with publishing on NPM, creating GitHub releases and maintaining a CHANGELOG.md.
-- TSDX bundle your module into a single minified `index.js` which is not what you want if your module is for node.
+- TSDX bundles your module into a single minified `index.js` which is not what you want if your module is for node.
   It's not even what you want if you are targeting the web because it will prevent users from cherry-picking what they want to import from your library.
 Imagine how it would impact the bundle size if `material-ui` didn't let you cherry pick what component of the lib you want to import.